tbowman-bah/packer-windows-xr/README.md

-# Packer Windows (templates)
+# Packer Windows (templates) and R environment

 Packer templates for Windows OS VMs creation as Vagrant Boxes.
+Include R, Rtools, miKteX, Pandoc.

 > Currently only virtualbox and Windows10 are available